Saint Michael's Castle: Architecture and design

 The Castle is oriented as a square with rounded corners, inside the square, there is an octagonal inner courtyard.
 The main entrance to the castle is to the south.
 Three angled bridges formed the link between the building and the square of the Connettables in front of it, after the square of the same name in Chantilly, the property of the Princes of Condé that Paul had visited during his stays abroad in June 1782.

 The building is located near the source of the Moyka River from the Fontanka.
 It was originally surrounded by water on all sides.
 It could be accessed via bridges guarded by sentry guards.
 The canal on the south side (reconstructed in 2003) came close to the basement.
 The building was approached from Italian Street through triple semi-circular gates, the middle passage of which was reserved for members of the imperial family.
 Behind them was a broad, straight avenue, along which were built the stables and the manège It ended at the three-storey corridor pavilions, beyond which the forecourt fortifications began.

 At the end of 1798, Paul I became Grandmaster of the Order of Malta.
 The appearance of Saint Michael's Castle combined Romantic sentiments and Maltese symbolism.
 The enclosed volume of the building, the rounded corners associated with the round corner towers, created an image of a citadel of Order of Malta's knights.
 The development of the composition of the new imperial residence, through a series of variations, led to a square block with an octagonal courtyard which recalls both the round Villa Farnese Palace in Caprarola and its pentagonal external silhouette, by the architect Jacopo Barozzi da Vignola.
-There were a total of 12 or 13 designs of 8 sheets each.
-The association with the knight's castle is reinforced by the gilded spire of Saint Michael's church, topped with a Maltese cross.
-The flagpole on the opposite side raised the imperial standard.
-The semi-rotunda of the church, which in Château de Chantilly was positioned in the middle of the facade, is marked by a semicircular projection of the apse on the western side of the building and is symmetrically repeated on the opposite side of the building in Saint Petersburg.
-In this way, the building, which had no corner towers, is given an even greater resemblance to a medieval fortress.

 The main south façade of the castle follows the arch of the Porte Saint-Denis in Paris, built-in 1672 according to the design of François Blondel the Elder, the founder of French classicism.
-The colonnade of the large order on the sides of the south façade resembles the Colonnade of the Louvre, the work of Charles Perrault in Paris.
-On the sides of the portal, as in the Porte of Saint-Denis, two obelisks with Roman soldiers' armatures and monograms of Paul I are leaning against the façade.